 Fig. 2: X-ray diffraction data for as-deposited Fe2VAl films sputtered at different bias voltage values.
-The inset shows a longer range XRD scan of the -300 V sample.
+The inset shows a longer range XRD scan of the -300 V sample using a Ge(220)x2 monochromator.

 In order to determine the crystallisation conditions for the alloy deposited at -900 V, a number of samples were annealed under vacuum.
 As shown in Fig. 3, the alloy crystallises when annealed at Ta = 500°C for two hours.
 The (220) peak indicates a strong A2 type structure.
 The absence of the (200) peak indicated a lack of the higher-ordered B2 phase.